treyjaded/CodeStudios/documentation/project-proposal.md

 If your project involves using specific data sources or APIs, mention them and explain how you plan to integrate them into your project.

 *Example:* This application will utilize the WeatherAPI API to retrieve live weather data based on the user's current location.
 We will use the WebLocation API to get the user's current location.
 ___

-### 🤝 Team and Responsibilities (if applicable):
-If you are working in a team, specify the roles and responsibilities of each team member and how you will collaborate throughout the project.

-*Example:* The team working on this project will consist of Ben Spector and Reuben Ogbonna.
-We will collaborate using Github Project boards to manage our tasks, Slack for communication, and Github to manage changes to the codebase.
-Reuben will primarily focus on building the blog feature while Ben will focus on building the live chat feature.

-___

 ### 📓 References and Citations: